 - At least one member who does have personal experience in education

-A representative from the local authority (for all community schools appeals) or the school’s governing body (for all church aided schools and academy appeals) will also be there to state the reason for refusal.
+- A representative from the Local Authority (for all community schools appeals) or the school’s Governing Body/Academy Trust (for all church aided and academy schools appeals) will also be there to state their reasons for refusal.

 The panel’s decision

-The decision of the panel is final and binding between the admission authority, the school and yourself.
-If your appeal is refused no further application can be made for the same school in the same year group unless there is a material change of your or the school's circumstances.
+If your appeal is unsuccessful no further appeal can be made for the same school in the same year group unless there has been a material change to your circumstances or the school's circumstances.

 If you are still unhappy with the appeal decision, you can contact the Local Government Ombudsman.
 Visit lgo.org.uk